-Alcohol abuse alone may cause an individual to have impaired coordination, dizziness, weakness, confusion and loss of consciousness.
+Alcohol abuse alone may cause an individual to experience impaired coordination, dizziness, weakness, confusion and a loss of consciousness.
 Even when an individual is not drinking alcohol, the long-term effects of alcohol abuse include memory problems, physical weakness, and liver damage.

-Side effects of morphine use include shallow breathing, dizziness, confusion, low blood pressure and, in more severe overdoses, cardiac arrest, circulatory system collapse and coma.
+Side effects of morphine use include shallow breathing, dizziness, confusion, low blood pressure and, in cases of overdoses, cardiac arrest, circulatory system collapse and comas.
 Morphine also poses serious long-term risks for individuals who are addicted, including cognitive difficulties due to drowsiness, constipation and organ damage.

 Combined Effects of Morphine and Alcohol Abuse

-Concurrent alcohol and morphine problems can also lead to a greater likelihood of physical injury when an individual is intoxicated.
+Concurrent alcohol- and morphine-induced problems can also lead to a greater likelihood of physical injury when an individual is intoxicated.
 Loss of coordination, lack of concentration and confusion can all result from mixing alcohol and morphine.
-This may increase an individual’s likelihood of getting physical injury.
+This may increase an individual’s likelihood of sustaining physical injuries.

-Typically, treatment for co-occurring morphine and alcohol abuse involves some form of rehab.
-This treatment could take place in an inpatient, residential rehabilitation, where individuals live together and focus on withdrawal and maintaining sobriety.
-Alternatively, an individual can begin the recovery process through addiction counseling, therapy and group meetings with other individuals with past addiction histories.
-Often, individuals who are new to sobriety will be paired with another group member who has been in recovery for several months or years.
-This mentor can help a newly sober individual learn to live without alcohol and morphine and talk through difficult situations that otherwise could lead to a relapse.
+Typically, treatment for co-occurring morphine and alcohol abuse involves some form of drug and alcohol rehab.
+This treatment could take place in an inpatient, residential rehabilitation setting, where individuals live together and focus on withdrawal and maintaining sobriety.
+Alternatively, an individual can begin the recovery process through addiction counseling, therapy and group meetings—such as 12-Step meetings—with other individuals with past addiction histories.
+Often, individuals who are new to sobriety will be paired with other group members who have been in recovery for several months or years.
+These mentors can help newly sober individuals learn to live without alcohol and morphine and talk through difficult situations that otherwise could lead to relapse.

-The growing non-medical use of opiates such as morphine continues to be a major public health concern.
+The growing non-medical use of opiate drugs such as morphine continues to be a major public health concern.
 According to a National Survey on Drug Use and Health, an estimated 12 million people in the United States over the age of 12 have abused opiates, including morphine.
-Every year, 1.3 million people are admitted to hospital emergency rooms for drug overdoses, and an estimated 33 percent of those admitted have overdosed on an opiate like morphine.
+Every year, 1.3 million people are admitted to hospital emergency rooms for drug overdoses, and an estimated 33% of those admitted have overdosed on an opiate like morphine.

 Alcohol addiction is also an incredibly prevalent concern.
 The National Institutes of Health estimate that 88,000 individuals in the United States die each year due to excessive alcohol use, making it the third leading preventable cause of death.